-In Fiscal Year 2016, Methodist Hospital offered health education and information, support, and screening services for the public in many different specialties, including maternal child health, heart disease and stroke, cancer, diabetes, weight management, joint replacement, and senior services.
-These offerings were available through attendance at community programs, visiting the hospital website (includes a calendar of events, hospital services, and a health encyclopedia), and hospital mailers distributed to targeted households.
+In Fiscal Year 2017, Methodist Hospital offered health education and information, support, and screening services for the public in many different areas, including maternal child health, heart disease and stroke, cancer, diabetes, and senior services.
+These services were available through attendance at seminars/screenings/physician presentations at the hospital and at community centers, the hospital website (includes a calendar of events, hospital services, videos, and a health encyclopedia), and hospital mailers distributed to service area households.

-Methodist Hospital's recently renovated obstetrics service features nine labor/delivery/ recovery suites, four labor rooms, two operating rooms, four post-anesthesia care beds, a 24-bed couplet care unit designed for Family Centered Care featuring twenty private rooms and two semi-private rooms, a newborn nursery, and a 17-bed Neonatal Intensive Care Unit.
-A comprehensive offering of free maternity orientations/tours and nominally priced pre-natal classes is offered year-round, with classes in English and Chinese (Mandarin).
-In Fiscal Year 2016, the class offerings included 2-hour afternoon and evening maternity orientations and tours (1,626 persons attended), 2.5-hour breastfeeding classes (288 persons attended), 3-hour baby care basics (374 persons attended), 2-hour Happiest Baby on the Block classes (130 persons attended), 12-hour Prepared Childbirth (Lamaze) classes offered in English over a four-week period or over two weekend days (average of 303 persons attended), one weekend-day Prepared Childbirth (Lamaze) class offered in Chinese (42 persons attended), and 2.5-hour Tot CPR for Family and Friends offered in English (174 persons attended) and Chinese (90 persons attended).
-For convenience and ease, preregistration is available through the hospital web site.
+Methodist Hospital's maternity service is prepared to handle patient needs and emergencies as they arise with a multidisciplinary team consisting of physicians, nurses, respiratory therapists, social workers, pharmacists, dietitians and occupational therapists.
+Our obstetrics service features nine labor/delivery/ recovery suites, four labor rooms, two operating rooms, four post-anesthesia care beds, a 24-bed couplet care unit designed for Family Centered Care, a Newborn nursery, and a 17-bed Level II Neonatal Intensive Care Unit.
+A comprehensive offering of free maternity orientations/tours and nominally-priced classes is offered year-round, with classes offered in English and Chinese (Mandarin).
+In Fiscal Year 2017, these class offerings included 2-hour afternoon and evening maternity orientations and tours (1,530 persons attended), 3-hour baby care basics (325 persons attended), 2-hour Happiest Baby on the Block (87 persons attended), 12-hour Prepared Childbirth (Lamaze) classes offered in English over a four-week period or over two weekend days (260 persons attended), one weekend-day Prepared Childbirth (Lamaze) class offered in Chinese (45 persons attended), and a 2.5-hour Tot CPR for Family and Friends offered in English (141 persons attended) and Chinese (90 persons attended).
+For convenience and ease, further information and pre-registration was available and can be accessed through the hospital web site.
+A free breastfeeding support group, "Mommy & Baby Bistro" was available to the community in 2017, with meetings on weekdays and weekends, serving 238 attendees.